TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

          the last parameter of the same name will be applied), but enable "config.uniqueLinkVars" if you still don't like it.

-         **.method:** If set to to GET or POST then then the parsed query arguments (GET or POST data) will be used.
-This settings are useful if you use URL processing extensions like Real URL, which translate part of the path into query arguments.
+         **.method:** If set to GET or POST, then the parsed query arguments (GET or POST data) will be used.
+This setting is useful, if you use URL processing extensions like Real URL, which translate part of the path into query arguments.

          It's also possible to get both, POST and GET data, on setting this to

          "POST,GET" or "GET,POST".
-The last method in this sequence takes

-         precedence and overwrites the parts that are also present for the first
+The last method in this sequence takes precedence and overwrites the parts that are also present for the first method.

-         method.

-         **.exclude:** List of query arguments to exclude from the link (eg L or cHash).
+         **.exclude:** List of query arguments to exclude from the link (e.g. L or cHash).